lin-yun-kue/fastgan-based_NST/README.md

 augmentation, we observed that the model tended to shift the colors toward green since Impressionism depicts nature scenes so the color spectrum leans to green hue.
-We can observe second row of figure6.
+We can observe second row of below figure.
 After performing transfer learning the color of picture seriously bias to green, whereas after performing data augmentation, the image is closer to